 - Press Windows + R to open Run,

-- here type command winver, and hit the enter key.
+- here type the command winver, and hit the enter key.

 This will open about windows program that lists information about the installed version of Windows.
 The program is also available in previous versions of the Windows operating system.
-The About windows screen (winver) tells us that we’re running Windows 10 Pro operating system, Version 21H1 and OS Build 19043.1165.
+The About windows screen (winver) tells us that we’re running Windows 10 Pro operating system, Version 22H2 and OS Build 19045.2604.

-Here you will find The installed OS: it Windows 10
+Here you will find The installed OS is Windows 10

 Version: The version uses a four-digit code that refers to the year and month of release.

 - Version 22H2, windows 10 2022 Update (OS Build number 19045)

 - Version 21H2, November 2021 Update (OS Build number 19044)

 - Version 21H1, May 2021 Update (OS Build number 19043)

 - Version 20H2, October 2020 Update (OS Build number 19042)

 - Version 2004, May 2020 Update (OS Build number 19041)